 No?

 Well, I did.
 Not that we have to make ours homemade around here.
 We have two awesome seafood breaders readily available in my neck of the woods that are amazeballs... one from House of Autry and one from Adluh.
 But I've learned writing this blog that you guys don't always have access to the same things I do so I decided I would try to create a recipe for a fish fry that you could make.
-And just in case the Zombie Apocalypse knocks out my two favorite mills, I'll have a backup plan for frying fish.
+And just in case the zombie apocalypse knocks out my two favorite mills, I'll have a backup plan for frying fish.

 There was really only one flavor that I was sure about, and that was onion powder.
 I've picked up on that for sure over the years but I wasn't really sure what else was in there.
 I took a glance at the House of Autry Seafood Breader package and the only spice/flavor/herb/seasoning mentioned at all was.... ta-da.... onion powder.